-Models on this OVP website are those recently developed by Imperas and provided to OVP.
-These models are provided as ready to run object and also as source.
+Models on this OVP website are those developed by Imperas and those provided by 3rd parties to Imperas for inclusion into OVP.
+These models are provided as ready to run object and also many are available as source.
 The source of the models is provided in the packages downloaded from this site.

 The models on the OVP site download packages will be those that have been validated by OVP and verified against a verification suite.
 Users can also upload their own packages onto the OVPworld library pages.

 It is very easy to develop your own models - the APIs and OVPsim simulator are all you need.
 If you are doing a processor model, a good starting place is to look at the source of the OR1K model or the MIPS model and to see the VMI training material based around it.

 If you are building platforms then iGen can make it much easier. iGen also can create the templates for peripheral models directly from a simple iGen input TCL script. iGen has very powerful set of commands to create all the interface connections and registers that are needed in peripheral models. iGen also provides the function stubs for you to add in your own behavioral code.

 If you develop your own models and would like them to become hosted here on OVP then please contact us at info[at]ovpworld.org.
 We will need to be provided the source and the verification suites.
 When quality is sufficient they will be hosted here.
 You can also create your own page on the library wiki.

 If you need a model that we do not have here - please request them in the forums.

 If you need a model developed, then please contact us here, or contact one of the model building organizations such as Imperas at info[at]Imperas.com.